 1.20.
 Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-- 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to

+Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points)

+No, there are no improvements to planetary health education in progress.
+(0 points)

+ESH/planetary health education.
+(4 points)

-Score Explanation: As part of a restructuring of the preclinical curriculum, the Planetary Health Curricular Integration Committee assisted in the process of pitching additional planetary health related material to most courses in the pre-clinical educational sequence.
+Score Explanation: As part of a restructuring of the preclinical curriculum, the Planetary Health Curricular Integration Committee and now the Planetary Health Initiative have assisted in the process of pitching additional planetary health related material to most courses in the pre-clinical educational sequence.
 The Office of Medical Education has expressed support for this effort and encouraged meeting with course leaders to discuss appropriate inclusion within each course.
 Students have met with faculty who teach during four learning blocks, Microbiology/Infectious Diseases, Nutrition/Metabolism, Cardiology, and Pulmonology, to discuss ways in which they can incorporate planetary health into their curriculum.
 Some faculty have already expressed interest in adding a slide or case study into their lectures where planetary health is applicable.
+Within the M2 curriculum, faculty have incorporated planetary health concepts into various Integrated Clinical Curriculum (ICC) cases relevant to specific systems blocks (e.g., within the pulmonology block, discussing connections between pediatric asthma and various planetary health topics).

 The school has recently approved planetary health as one of twelve longitudinal threads to incorporate into curricular revision.
 Learning objectives include describing how anthropogenic changes to natural systems influence health outcomes, articulating the disproportionate impact of environmental changes on marginalized populations, incorporating knowledge of environmental change into clinical practice, proposing strategies to engage marginalized populations in making decisions that affect health of populations and ecosystems, communicating messages on planetary health to patients and lay audiences, and proposing strategies to achieve "patient-planet health co-benefits".

 1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points)

+Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points)

+Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points)

+There is minimal/no education for sustainable healthcare.
+(0 points)

-Score Explanation: For the 2023-24 year, Alpert Medical School (AMS) course leaders have allocated standalone lectures focused on environmental health and climate change, subsequent references to planetary health are mostly absent from the curriculum.
+Score Explanation: For the 2024-25 year, medical school course leaders have allocated standalone lectures focused on environmental health and climate change, subsequent references to planetary health are mostly absent from the curriculum.
 Currently, there is no longitudinal integration of planetary health in the core-curriculum.
 The student-led Planetary Health Curriculum Committee sought to increase mentions of planetary health into subsequent course material following the first semester of M1 and its dedicated standalone lectures.